spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/atlas-based-analysis/extract-mtr-in-wm.rst

 Using the atlas to extract MTR in white matter
 ##############################################

-In this example, we will extract and aggregate values from the white matter region of an MTR image.
-The ``mtr.nii.gz`` image used here comes from the previous tutorial :ref:`mtr-computation`.
+Now that the atlas has been warped to the MT space, it can be used to extract MTR for specific white matter regions.
+First, we will extract MTR for the white matter as a whole.

 .. code::